Macro Mushroom - Agaricus crocodilinus

 A large, often massive mushroom.
 The cap is 8 to 30 cm, creamy white or with a slight ochre tint that splits to reveal woolly or scaly patches.
+It slowly stains yellow when cut or bruised.
+Smells initially of almonds but then unpleasantly of urine.
 Stem height 10 to 14 cm.
 This species has the largest spores of all Agaricus species.
+Spore print is brown.

 Found in soil amongst grass in pastures and meadows.